 It had been a long time in the low 40’s and the elevation remained about the same.
 I was getting chilled but continued on, as I never know what delays may lie ahead.
 Riding through that desert at 15,000 feet for a very long time is something I'll never forget.
 As the road made another climb out of the valley, I got a chance to look out at the size of the plane.
 It was yet another breathtaking sight of so many on this journey.
 I don't know that I've ever felt so small and so alone in any other place than in those last hours.

-Slowly I began to see the elevation dropping and despite the incredible sights I was glad to know I was nearing the edge of the range and eventually the town of Tacna somewhere far below.
+Slowly I began to see the elevation dropping on my GPS and despite the incredible sights, I was glad to know I was nearing the edge of the range and eventually the town of Tacna somewhere far below.

 Soon the road began dropping quickly into a brown and dead landscape ahead, the temperatures rising as the switchbacks slithered down the mountains.

-I have no idea how people live in these conditions, and every time I convinced myself these shacks were for animals or something, I'd see someone come out and try to hang clothes or something.
+I have no idea how people live in these conditions, and every time I convinced myself these shacks were for animals, I'd see someone come out and try to hang clothes or something.
 Just pulling the camera out for 30 secs got the lens squeaky and sluggish from the powder sand.

-After another hour or two of either sand storms or wind, I finally broke out into plains nearer the ocean and the dirt shower slowed, finally reaching Tacna and spotting a hostel I’d starred on the map.
+After another hour or two of either sand storms or wind, I finally broke out into plains near the ocean and my sand shower slowed, finally reaching Tacna and spotting a hostel I’d starred on the map.

 Back at the hotel and anxious to get some sleep after having none the night before, I was excited to hear the jackhammer on the floor above for the next hour, between the screaming children in the hall.
 I was too tired to move to another hotel, but told the owner I was leaving the next morning.
 I looked online and booked the hostel I’d walked to for the next night.
 Christine and Jules texted me to let me know they were arriving the next day so I went to add another day, but the hostel was sold out.